 And this performance has an impact on the whole project, from user engagement or content editor comfort to Google ranking.

-So is Wordpress.
+So is WordPress.
 Strapi is free to use because we also believe in the power of open-source communities.
-We believe that anyone should be able to build their project easily and to contribute.
-Strapi is therefore a project of more than 250 contributors.
+We believe that anyone should be able to build their project easily and contribute.
+Strapi is therefore a project of more than 600 contributors.

 Available on GitHub, Strapi exists to fuel the world’s creativity and productivity.
-Strapi is community-first.
-And free.
-And will stay that way.
-Forever.
+Strapi is community-first, free, and will stay that way forever.